sph-mn/sph-ga/readme.md

 # the length of the given metric defines the number of dimensions.
 constructor :: array:(integer ...):metric -> object

+# create a multivector representing a scalar
+s :: number -> multivector

 # get a basis vector for index.
 1 -> e1, 2 -> e2, ..., n -> en
 basis :: integer:index -> multivector